SuleimanFarah/sunpy/GSOC/2021/GSoC-2021-Jeffrey-Paul.md

 #### 3) Testing and Integration with SunPy and PfssPy

 - The entire project shall be tested efficiently wherever necessary.
-- Testing shall mainly be performed with **Tox** integrated with Pytest.
-The project shall be set up using tox according to SunPy's requirements.
+- Testing shall mainly be performed with Tox integrated with Pytest.
+The project shall be set up using tox according to SunPy's requirements (if not already performed by the mentors).
 - The appropriate 3D testing methodology shall also be researched and decided on.
 - Once tested, benchmark tests shall also be performed to understand the computation required for visualization.